PVanV/second-wind/_pages/registration.md

 ## **Second Wind 4 has sold out!**

-To be added to the waitlist, please email [vcurkov@gmail.com](mailto:vcurkov@gmail.com) with the subject line "Second Wind Waitlist" and be sure to include your longshanks number and contact info.
+To be added to the waitlist, please email [vcurkov@gmail.com](mailto:vcurkov@gmail.com) with the subject line "Second Wind Waitlist" and be sure to include your Longshanks number and contact info.
 If a spot opens up, we will contact you over email and you will have two weeks to claim it before it is passed to the next person on the list.

 [comment]: # (PRICE: $45 / person)